What to Do When You Finally Park the Ark?

 Notice God commands his family to “Be fruitful and multiply, and fill the earth” (Gen. 9:1).
 The first post-deluge baby was a boy named Arphaxad, he was the son of Shem.
 He came along just two years after the flood (Gen. 11:10).
 You can imagine that nine months after the stay-in-place order by federal, state or local governments there is going to be a baby boom.
-And in thirteen to sixteen years we are going to have a new generation of young people called the “quaranteens.”
+And in thirteen to sixteen years, we are going to have a new generation of young people.
+We will call them “quaranteens.”
 Regardless of this, family life needs to go on after all this is over.

 Out of respect for human life some states have stopped abortions and unnecessary surgeries and medical procedures.
 Others pushing their political platform have protected the rights of mothers and their doctors in murdering unborn children.
-Ironically, because of the godly stand of some, more lives may be saved during this quarantine than are lost.
+Ironically, because of the godly stand of some, more lives may have been saved during the quarantine than were lost.

 God made a promise and gave a sign for all generations to be reminded after it had rained that God is trustworthy.
 God promised Noah, “it shall be, when I bring a cloud over the earth, that the rainbow shall be seen in the cloud; and I will remember My covenant which is between Me and you and every living creature of all flesh; the waters shall never again become a flood to destroy all flesh.
 The rainbow shall be in the cloud, and I will look on it to remember the everlasting covenant between God and every living creature of all flesh that is on the earth” (Gen. 9:14-16).
 After Covid-19 has long past, we all need to be thankful to God for His trustworthiness in keeping all His promises.